4paradigm/OpenMLDB/docs/en/install_deploy.md

 [always] madvise never
 ```

-If "never" is not surrounded by square brackets in the above two configurations, it needs to be set
+If "never" is not surrounded by square brackets in the above two configurations, it needs to be set.

 ```bash
 $ echo 'never' > /sys/kernel/mm/transparent_hugepage/enabled